You’ve found the perfect partner and now you’re ready for the perfect engagement ring—which means finding the perfect fit.

 Finding the right ring fit is a complex process because we each have different finger types.
 As such, different design elements can affect the way an engagement ring will look on your finger.

 Do you have long, slender fingers?
-Then a wide band with a large, angular centerstone, such as emerald, will balance the length and fit more comfortably on your fingers.
+Then a wide band with a large, angular centerstone, such as an emerald cut engagement ring, will balance the length and fit more comfortably on your fingers.

 Do you have short fingers?
 Add length with a narrow band and elongated stone shape to create balance on your finger.
 An oval or pear lab grown diamond will elongate your fingers and add a touch of modern flair.